Montpelier

 To modernize the mansion without compromising its historical integrity, MCWB carefully integrated advanced systems into the mansion’s infrastructure.

-A geothermal system was installed using 21 deep wells to efficiently heat and cool the mansion.
+A geothermal system was installed, using 21 deep wells to efficiently heat and cool the mansion.
 Air handling units placed in a nearby underground utility vault distribute conditioned air through buried conduits beneath the cellar floor.

-Return air is drawn through the original chimney flues, rising to the attic before being redirected back to the utility vault via reconstructed chimneys and underground conduits.
+Return air is drawn through the original chimney flues, rising to the attic before being redirected to the utility vault via reconstructed chimneys and underground conduits.
 This innovative approach preserved the mansion’s historic features while discreetly integrating modern technology.

 A misting system for fire suppression, a VESDA fire detection system, and updated electrical and security systems were installed with equal precision.